 Aspirations for creating the perfect journaling experience are harmless if you’re already writing.
 But if you’re stuck, unmotivated, and procrastinating, they’re lethal.

-Writing in the wrong notebook, at the worst time, always trumps not writing at all.
+Writing in the wrong notebook, at the worst time, always beats not writing at all.

 We create barriers for ourselves because it’s hard to start something you’ve never done before.
 It’s difficult to stay dedicated to a practice that loses its charm once the infatuation fades.
 It’s painful to dig deep into topics you’ve buried for years, and it’s deflating to examine your mistakes with a magnifying glass.